Hurling Double Header today in Semple Stadium - Tipp FM

 Holycross versus Toome is one of just two senior games throwing in today, the other being Kiladangan against Éire Óg Annacarty in Dolla at 7pm.

-Elsehwere in the Premier Intermediate championship, Ballina and Killenaule get the days hurling undeerway in Borrisileigh at 2pm.
+Elsewhere in the Premier Intermediate championship, Ballina and Killenaule get the days hurling underway in Borrisileigh at 2pm.

 Then at 7pm, Sean Treacys meet St. Marys in Bansha whilst South champions Carrick Swan take on Clonakenny in Littleton.